Cornish beaches light up the big screen

 Set on the brink of World War I and starring Dan Stevens, Dominic Cooper and Emily Browning, Summer in February follows the complex love triangle at the centre of the bohemian Lamorna Group of artists.

-Based on a true story and set against the background of the Cornish coast, Summer in February will be released in cinemas on 14 June.
+Based on a true story and set against the background of the Cornish coast, Summer in February was released in cinemas on 14 June in 2013.

 The exposed rocky headland, shining sand and jagged rocks of Holywell beach provided the perfect backdrop to a pair of exuberant full-tilt horseback sequences.
 Producer Janette Day recalls the shoot: